 An Applause and Creative Estuary Development Opportunity

-The two and a half day Lab will include a varied programme of workshops, seminars and creative tasks in order to expand participants’ development and thinking in different contexts.
-It will feature contributions from sector organisations as well as practical performance workshops from theatre, dance and circus companies successfully making work for these contexts.
+The two-and-a-half-day Lab included a varied programme of workshops in order to expand participants’ development and thinking in different contexts.
+It featured contributions from sector organisations and theatre, dance and circus companies successfully making work for these contexts.
+Including:

 Danielle Corbishley – Head of 101 Creation Space and Sally Lampitt – Programme Lead/Deputy Director, Applause – Lead facilitators – providing an overview of the rural touring sector, opportunities for artists, barriers to creating work and how to ensure your work is accessible and inclusive.

 Lou Cope– exploring the principles of Dramaturgy: What is it and how can it be usefully applied to the making of outdoor work?
 Lou Cope is a Performance Dramaturg with over 15 years’ experience in working with artists, organisations and academic institutions to creatively and collaboratively develop both their processes and productions.